GildasCarlin/anisotropic-PRW-model-for-curvotaxis/README.md

 ------------------------------

 We ran the model on
-- Visual Studio Code (VS Code) with the extensions: p5.vscode (Sam Lavigne) and Live Server (Ritwick Dey),
+- Visual Studio Code (VS Code) with the extensions: p5.vscode (Sam Lavigne), Live Server (Ritwick Dey) and WebGL GLSL Editor (Rácz Zalán).
-- A web browser; we used Microsoft Edge.
+- A web browser, we used Microsoft Edge.

 To run the model, launch a local server from VS code and open the model in your web browser.
 Ensure that the model's folder is open as a folder in VS Code.